temporalio/documentation/change-log/may-release-2022.md

 - The Temporal Application development guide is **new** and represents the next generation of application development documentation.
 Let us know what you think!

-- Older, “legacy” SDK pages are still available but the focusing moving forward is on the [Application development guide](/application-development).
+- Older, “legacy” SDK pages are still available, but our focus moving forward is on the [Application development guide](/application-development).